 Lessons are 45 minutes long and organised into two-lesson modules.
 We have breaks between each module.
 Students in S10 and S11 have 33 lessons per week.

 Students are provided with their own lockers inside the classroom.

-From Secondary 8-11, students may leave campus and go to a nearby supermarket to purchase their lunch.
+Students in S8–S11 may leave campus and go to a nearby supermarket to purchase their lunch.
 Unhealthy foods, such as soda, crisps, and cakes are not allowed.